Saranyajayakumaran/Expensify/README.md

      - Programming language used for project development.

 - VS code:
-    - Visual studio code IDE is used to write ,edit and debug python code.
+    - Visual Studio code IDE is used to write , edit and debug Python code.

 - Google sheet
     - Google sheet is a cloud API used to store and edit datas.

 - GitHub
-    - GitHub is a Version control system for managing codebase and collaboration.
+    - Web-based platform providing hosting services for Git repositories and collaboration tools.

 - Git
-    - Git is used to tracking changes and managing branches from the development interface.
+    - A distributed version control system for tracking changes in source code

 - Heroku
     - Cloud platform used for deployment and hosting of the application.